Bi-objective Ranking and Selection Using Stochastic Kriging: Proposed MORS procedure

 \bgroup \arraystretch{0.9}

 \egroup

-The algorithm proceeds to calculate the EHVD values using Equations (\ref{sec2:eq:hv}) and (\ref{eq:ehvc}), and the PD values using Equation (\ref{eq:pd}).
+After screening out a subset of clearly inferior points, the algorithm proceeds to calculate the EHVD values using Equations (\ref{sec2:eq:hv}) and (\ref{eq:ehvc}), and the PD values using Equation (\ref{eq:pd}), \emph{only} on the points that have not reached the maximum number of replications (i.e., $b_{max}$ replications).
 As illustrated in Figure \ref{fig:pfmors}, a Pareto front can be distinguished (denoted $\widetilde{PF}$), for which both criteria are maximized.
-The algorithm then iterates multiple times over this non-dominated set allocating one replication per point, until the budget $B$ is depleted.
+The algorithm then iterates over this non-dominated set (sorted in ascending order according to the number of replications allocated to each point so far $r_i$), allocating one replication per point, until the budget $B$ is depleted.
 Note the number of points in this Pareto front can differ per iteration.

+Selecting the parameters $b_0, B$ and $b_{max}$ will depend on the specific budget and number of points in a given problem.
+As discussed in \cite{MOCBA}, a value of $b_0 >= 5$ is recommended to approximate the sample means and variances, and $b_{max}$ is used to prevent the algorithms to allocate an extreme number of replications to a given point.
+In our experiments, we use a value of $B = |S|$ (i.e, the budget per iteration equals the cardinality of the set of points).
+This is because the standard EQUAL allocation uniformly distributes the replication budget among \emph{all} alternatives, and thus a budget of $B = |S|$ will run 1 additional replication per point per iteration.
+Furthermore, a value of $b_0 = 5$ and $b_{max} = 100$ are used in our experiments for all competing algorithms.

-Recall that the two criteria serve different goals: while the EHVD allocates budget to those points that are expected to change the current HV the most, the PD focuses on improving the prediction accuracy of the performance; as it will be shown in the experimental results, allocating extra samples based on the trade-off between EHVD and PD yields better results than using either of the criteria individually.
+Recall that the two criteria serve different goals: while the EHVD allocates budget to those points that are expected to change the current HV the most, the PD focuses on improving the prediction accuracy of the performance.
+As it will be shown in the experimental results, allocating extra samples based on the trade-off between EHVD and PD yields better results than using either of the criteria individually.
 If the stopping criterion is met, the algorithm returns the \emph{predicted} Pareto set.
 As the proposed allocation procedure is sequential, after the budget in the current iteration has been depleted, the SK parameters are recomputed with the new (more accurate) sample means and variances to perform a new iteration.